rudeboybert/fivethirtyeight/README.md

 See the package vignette for:

-1. Our motivation for creating this package
+1. Our motivation for creating this package.
-2. Guidelines we followed preparing the data sets and links to the code
+2. Guidelines we followed preparing the data sets and links to the code.
-3. A more detailed outline of all data sets
+3. A more detailed outline of all data sets.

 ``` r
 vignette("fivethirtyeight", package = "fivethirtyeight")
 ```

-Colloborate
+Collaborate
 -----------

-#### Convert Code to R Markdown
+### Code

 In many instances, the data sets had the R code used in the analysis.
+We would love to

+1. Convert the code to use [`tidyverse`](https://blog.rstudio.org/2016/09/15/tidyverse-1-0-0/) package tools
-We would love to convert these to [R Markdown](http://rmarkdown.rstudio.com/) format and add them to the package.
-For example, we convert the [R code](https://github.com/fivethirtyeight/data/blob/master/bechdel/analyze-bechdel.R) used in [The Dollar-And-Cents Case Against Hollywood’s Exclusion of Women](http://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women) here:
+2. Present the code in [R Markdown](http://rmarkdown.rstudio.com/) format

+For example, we did this using the [R code](https://github.com/fivethirtyeight/data/blob/master/bechdel/analyze-bechdel.R) for the article [The Dollar-And-Cents Case Against Hollywood’s Exclusion of Women](http://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women) here:

 ``` r
 vignette("bechdel", package = "fivethirtyeight")
 ```

-### Adding to the Package
+### Contributing to the Package

+If you want to contribute to the package:

 -   We followed the principles in Hadley Wickham's [R packages](http://r-pkgs.had.co.nz/) book
--   Preliminary instructions for automating R package documentation and collecting data about the data sets is available [here](https://github.com/rudeboybert/fivethirtyeight/blob/master/data_import_procedure.md)
+-   Preliminary instructions for automating R package documentation and collecting data about the data sets is available [here](https://github.com/rudeboybert/fivethirtyeight/blob/master/data_import_procedure.md).